verdammelt/octopress/source/_posts/2016-01-10-gotcha-of-using-youtubeplayerfragment-at-viewpager-for-android.markdown

 views are "ready to go".
 But why did they all respond when I clicked on one of them?

-More debugging did not solve the mystery but solidified by hypothesis:
+More debugging did not solve the mystery but solidified my hypothesis:
 The YouTubePlayer and/or YouTubePlayerFragment has state shared between all their instances.
 That is the only explanation that would fit the observed behavior.